Retrocomputing: Education

-Due to their low complexity together with other technical advantages, 8-bit computers are frequently re-discovered for education, especially for introductory programming classes in elementary schools.
-8-bit computers turn on and directly present a programming environment; there are no distractions, and no need for other features or additional connectivity.
+Due to their relative low complexity together with other technical advantages, 8-bit computers are frequently re-discovered for education, especially for introductory programming classes in elementary schools.
+Some 8-bit computers, notably the Commodore 64, would upon powering on, directly present a programming environment; there are no distractions, and no need for additional features or connectivity.
 The BASIC language is a simple-to-learn programming language that has access to the entire system without having to load libraries for sound, graphics, math, etc. The focus of the programming language is on efficiency; in particular, one command does one thing immediately (e.g. COLOR 0,6 turns the screen green).